Terrycoco/nextjs-redux-boilerplate/README.md

 ```
 <style dangerouslySetInnerHtml={{__html: stylesheet}}></style>
 ```
+You can use @import '../someSassOrCssFile' as usual in any Sass file.
+(You must use relative paths though, unfortunately).
 See the Layout component as an example.

 ## Using Material-UI
 It's all set up as Higher Order Component (hoc).
 To use it add this to a page: